MSc Substance Use

 |Total MSc course fee||

-This course is only offered on a part-time basis.
-The total course fee will be split over the years that you study.
-The total fee will remain the same and will be held at the rate it was set in your year of entry.
+If you are studying part time, the total course fee will be split over the years that you study.
+The total fee will remain the same and will be held at the rate set in your year of entry.

 If you need to extend your period of study or repeat study, you will be liable for additional fees.